Skip to content

 metric1 or metric2 or metric3

-MetricsQL simplifies the process of returning multiple results by simply listing them in ():
+MetricsQL simplifies the process of returning multiple results by just listing them in ():

 (metric1, metric2, metric3)

-Note that any PromQL expression can be placed there, not just metric names.
+Note that arbitrary PromQL expressions can be placed there, not just metric names.

 There is a common pitfall when combining expression results: results with duplicate label sets will be skipped.
 For example, the following query will skip sum(b) because both sum(a) and sum(b) have the same label set—they have no labels at all: